HolsteinZahler/matplotlib-challenge/README.md

 ## Description

-The folder Pymaceuticals contains a notebook document for Jupyter Notebook.
-It expects two csv files in a subdirectory data, clinicaltrial_data.csv and mouse_drug_data.csv.
+The folder Pymaceuticals contains a notebook document for Jupyter Notebook, `pymaceuticals.ipynb`.
+It expects two csv files in a subdirectory data, `clinicaltrial_data.csv` and `mouse_drug_data.csv`.
 Sample contents of these files are below.

 ### clinicaltrial_data.csv